Guide to the individual coverage HRA (ICHRA)

 Who can participate in an ICHRA?

-Employees covered by any kind of group plan, including a spouse’s or parent’s plan, cannot participate in an ICHRA.
-Other unacceptable forms of coverage include COBRA, health care sharing ministries, association health plans, Tricare, or being uninsured—just to name a few.
+Employees covered by any group plan, including a spouse’s or parent’s plan, can’t participate in an ICHRA.
+Other unacceptable forms of coverage include COBRA, healthcare sharing ministries, association health plans, Tricare, or being uninsured—to name a few.